 The tables below show the EESS (passive) sensors and of results of simulation indicating the number of ISM devices that might be allowed to operate simultaneously in the footprint of each passive sensor.
 The sensors in green are highlighted in this report.

-Results for the number of ISM devices that can be accommodated for each EESS (passive) sensor are shown in Table A2.2.
+Results for the number of ISM devices that could be accommodated for each EESS (passive) sensor using the assumptions of systems characteristics and operating conditions discussed above are shown in Table A2.2.

 TABLE A2.2